 Every participating rider/team receives a tracking device on loan from the organisers.
 These devices are issued just before the start of the race.
-The use of the tracking device is obligatory for all participants, and the device must be carried by the active rider or on his/her bicycle for the entirety of the race.
-For two-person, three-person and TTT-teams, the tracking device must be handed over from the arriving rider to the departing rider (e.g. from rider A to rider B) at the time stations.
-Only once this handover is complete may the departing rider continue the race.
+The use of the tracking device is obligatory for all participants.
+The tracking device must be with/on the participant/race bike during the entire race.
+In teams of 2, 4 and 6, the tracking device is always with a participant present on the course.